Youssefhassan1717/Racing-cars-Using-Genetic-Algorithm/README.md

 The implementation of this simulation is inspired by the concepts of genetic algorithms and neural networks.
 It builds upon the Pygame library for graphics and user interface.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as per your requirements.

 ## Contact

-If you have any questions or suggestions regarding this simulation, please feel free to contact [Author Name](mailto:author@example.com).
+If you have any questions or suggestions regarding this simulation, please feel free to contact [Youssef Abdelmaksoud](mailto:youssefabdelmaksoudd@example.com).